-This Gin, Apple Cider and Ginger Beer Cocktail is fantastic.
-Combining gin, apple cider, lemon juice and ginger beer in an ice cold beverage garnished with nutmeg.
-Tis the Fall Season!
+The Gin, Apple Cider and Ginger Beer Cocktail is fantastic combining those ingredients with lemon in an ice cold beverage garnished with nutmeg.
+Perfect for Fall!

 One of the most visited cocktails in these pages and one I consider as my quintessential Fall drink, is this Bourbon and Apple Cider Cocktail.
 So my interest was piqued when I saw a recipe for a Gin, Apple Cider, and Ginger Beer Cocktail.
 Similar ingredients but totally different with the addition of a spirit which carries the aroma and taste of juniper.
 I had to try it!

 While I do love experimenting with cocktails I’m also not adverse to using a brand’s recipe; as a matter of fact I welcome them.
 If the result is a great cocktail like this one we all win.
 My time investment is shortened and you get a tried and true cocktail that I post because I loved it too.

 Who doesn’t love the idea of combining apple, lemon, and ginger beer?
 Adding Hendrick’s to that mix was unique to me but what a great result it was combined in this Gin, Apple Cider, and Ginger Beer Cocktail!